 People won’t get emotionally invested unless you persuade them with your words and questions.
 Bad-timed and straightforward questions are certainly going to kill the impression and put the employee in an awkward and uncomfortable position.
 Make sure to include open-ended questions that invite the employee to share more information.
 Create and organize the questions categorized under different psyches and personalities.

-Here are some examples of exit interview questions data-contrast=”none”> to give you an idea.
+Here are some examples of exit interview questions<span data-contrast=”none”> to give you an idea.

 Questions to ask:

 - What made you look for a new job? – Open-ended question